 Beginning March 16, 2020

 Although our office is closed, the Philosophy department is open and operating remotely.
 For administrative support, please contact Jean Everage (email@example.com) or leave a message at 765-658-4688.
-For questions about our academic program, please contact the department chair, Jeffrey Dunn, via email (firstname.lastname@example.org).
+For questions about our academic program, please contact the department chair, Erik Wielenberg, via email (firstname.lastname@example.org).
 Phone and email messages will be checked often during regular business hours, Monday-Friday, 8 am- 4pm.